 There are extra vulnerabilities those of us with garage doors have to consider for security.
 Garage door break-ins are easy and can be done without leaving any sign of entry.
-They can be broken into so easy, it can take a home intruder only 6 seconds to release the garage door.
+They can be broken into so easily, it can take a home intruder only 6 seconds to release the garage door.
 Luckily, there are plenty of ways to bolster security in the garage, and we’ll list them out below.

-The 6 Second Break-In
+The 6-Second Break-In

-One of the quickest ways for a burglar or intruder to gain entry to your home is the 6 second break in.
+One of the quickest ways for a burglar or intruder to gain entry to your home is the 6-second break-in.
 This technique to gain entry to a garage is pretty simple.
 You apply pressure to the center top of the door from the outside.
 Most doors will easily bow in, allowing you to fish a hanger in to hook the garage door release trigger.

-Cut the String – Prevention
+String Cutting Prevention

-One of the easiest ways to prevent the 6 second break-in is to cut the cord and handle that dangles down from the release latch.
+One of the easiest ways to prevent the 6-second break-in is to cut the cord and handle that dangles down from the release latch.
 It is much harder for an intruder to hook the actual release latch than the string with the handle.

-Manual Locks – Prevention
+Manual Lock Prevention

-Garage Shield – Prevention
+Garage Shield Prevention

 Garage Shield offers an option to help prevent garage door break-ins by blocking the release with an actual ‘shield.’
 The shield blocks the line of sight and the path the coat hanger uses to grab the string.

-Automated Power Locks – Prevention
+Automated Power Lock Prevention

-Power locks are pricey, but they can accomplish what the manual locks accomplish without the hassle or limitations.
+Power locks are pricey, but they can accomplish what manual locks accomplish without the hassle or limitations.
 When the opener they are paired with is activated, the locks activate to make sure your garage door is that much more protected.

 The Final Word